Making the Change to Heritage

-Transfer students or students with a baccalaureate degree should submit the following documents to the Office of Admissions:
+Are you ready to make the switch to Heritage?
+Transfer students or students with a baccalaureate degree can submit the following documents to the Office of Admissions:

 - An official transcript from each college/university attended.
 A high school transcript is also required of students who have not completed a Washington State AA-DTA (Associate of Arts – Direct Transfer Agreement).